 With that out of the way let’s get into the many features and benefits that KOHO has built into this excellent product.

 KOHO doesn’t charge account fees or have minimum balances for its account.
 There’s no maximum number of transactions needed either to keep your account open and active.
 KOHO users can also withdraw money at any ATM free of charge, although users may still be dinged $2-3 from an out-of-network ATM.
 With KOHO you’ll also get free and unlimited Interac e-Transfers.

 Compare that to the average monthly fee at one of the big banks in Canada where you’ll pay $15 per month for unlimited transactions.
 KOHO also compares favourably with many credit cards where customers pay annual fees of $120 just to earn some cash back or travel rewards.

 Finally, you won’t pay NSF fees either.
 Instead, you’ll get a friendly notification if there aren’t enough funds to fulfill a transaction.
 Or, if you have the money tucked away in a Savings Goal (see below) the app will pull from there.
 Most banks charge NSF fees of up to $45 when a cheque or transfer bounces.

-When you use your KOHO card you’ll earn 0.5 percent back on every purchase.
+When you use your KOHO card you’ll earn 0.5 percent back on every purchase (up to 1.5% cashback when you sign up through a referral).
 This is called a PowerUp.
 Your PowerUps accrue separately from your spendable balance.
 When you want to cash out, just select ‘PowerUps’ and then ‘Cash Out’.
 Your PowerUp balance will be loaded into your spendable balance.

 Other Banking Features